frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/settings/naming-series.md

 <!-- add-breadcrumbs -->
 # Naming Series

+**Master and transactions can be given prefixes in the form of naming series.**

 Data records are broadly classified as “Masters” or “Transaction”.
 A master is a record that has a “name”, for example, Customer, Item, Supplier, Employee, etc.